In the context of joint anatomy, what structure connects bones to... | Channels for Pearson+

 Multiple Choice

-In the context of joint anatomy, what structure connects bones to bones?
+In the context of joint anatomy, what structure connects bones to other bones?

 A